 Hannon Hill provides comprehensive training programs for both technical and non-technical users of Cascade CMS.
 In addition to our dedicated paid training options, we periodically provide free training to administrators and developers.

-After requesting a seat, you will receive additional information including the GoToMeeting link and the URL to your own workshop site.
+After requesting a seat, you will receive additional information including a ink to the meeting and the URL to your own workshop site.

 - For 2020, workshops will be held on January 14, April 14, July 14, and October 13.
 (Dates are subject to change.)
 All sessions run from 1:00 pm to 5:00 pm Eastern Time.